sercankulcu/sercankulcu.github.io/_posts/2020-12-08-what-is-quantum-computing.md

 One of the key challenges in developing quantum computers is controlling and manipulating the states of qubits.
 Quantum systems are highly sensitive to their environment and can easily become decoherent, meaning that they lose their quantum properties and behave like classical systems.
 To overcome this challenge, quantum computers are typically designed to operate at very low temperatures, in order to reduce the amount of noise and other disturbances that can cause decoherence.

-Despite these challenges, quantum computers have the potential to perform certain types of computations much faster than classical computers.
-They are particularly well-suited for tasks such as searching large databases, optimizing complex systems, and breaking certain types of encryption.
-However, quantum computers are still in the early stages of development and it is not yet clear when they will be widely available for general use.

 What are qubits and how do they differ from classical bits?
 -----

-Quantum bits, or qubits, are the fundamental units of information in a quantum computer.
-They are similar to classical bits, which are used in classical computers to store and process information, but have some unique properties that make them well-suited for certain types of computational tasks.

 One of the key differences between qubits and classical bits is that qubits can represent multiple values simultaneously, a property known as superposition.
 While classical bits can only represent a 0 or a 1, qubits can represent both values at the same time, as well as any linear combination of the two.
 This property allows qubits to perform multiple calculations at once, potentially leading to significant speedups on certain types of computational tasks.